Status Update

 Status Update summary

-• ALKS-2680 is a potent, selective, once-daily oral orexin-2 receptor agonist advancing through phase 2 trials for NT1, NT2, and IH, targeting both orexin-deficient and non-deficient hypersomnolence disorders.
+• ALKS-2680 is a potent, selective, once-daily oral orexin-2 receptor agonist advancing through phase 2 trials for narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), and idiopathic hypersomnia (IH), targeting both orexin-deficient and non-deficient hypersomnolence disorders.

-• Phase 2 studies (Vibrance-1 for NT1, Vibrance-2 for NT2) are ongoing, with a third study in IH planned, using randomized, placebo-controlled, parallel-group designs and open-label extensions.
+• Phase 2 studies (Vibrance-1 for NT1 and Vibrance-2 for NT2) are ongoing, using randomized, placebo-controlled, parallel-group designs with open-label extensions; a phase 2 study in IH (Vibrance-3) is planned.

 • ALKS-2680 is currently the only OX2R agonist in phase 2 development for both narcolepsy subtypes.

-• In NT1, single doses of 1, 3, and 8 mg ALKS-2680 led to significant, dose-dependent increases in mean sleep latency (up to 34 minutes placebo-corrected at 8 mg) and improved alertness.
+• In NT1, single doses of 1, 3, and 8 mg led to significant, dose-dependent increases in mean sleep latency (up to 34 minutes placebo-corrected at 8 mg) and improved alertness, supporting once-daily dosing.

-• In NT2, single doses of 5, 12, and 25 mg produced significant, dose-dependent increases in mean sleep latency, with higher doses exceeding healthy individuals' averages, and improved self-reported alertness.
+• In NT2, single doses of 5, 12, and 25 mg produced significant, dose-dependent increases in mean sleep latency, with higher doses exceeding healthy controls' averages, and improved alertness.

 • In IH, single doses of 5, 12, and 25 mg resulted in significant, dose-dependent improvements in sleep latency and alertness, with higher doses exceeding healthy controls' mean sleep latency.